Risk register

 A Risk register plots the impact of a given risk over of its probability.
 The presented example deals with some issues which can arise on a usual Saturday-night party.

-A risk register is a document used as a risk management tool and to fulfill regulatory compliance, acting as a repository for all risks identified and includes additional information about each risk, e.g., nature of the risk, reference and owner, mitigation measures.
+A risk register is a document used as a risk management tool and to fulfill regulatory compliance, acting as a repository for all risks identified and includes additional information about each risk, e.g., nature of the risk, risk owner, and mitigation measures.
 It can be displayed as a scatterplot or as a table.

 ISO 73:2009 Risk management—Vocabulary defines a risk register to be a "record of information about identified risks".

 Terminology

 A risk register can contain many different items.
 There are recommendations for risk register content made by the Project Management Institute Body of Knowledge (PMBOK) and PRINCE2.
 ISO 31000:2009 does not use the term risk register, however it does state that risks need to be documented.

 There are many different tools that can act as risk registers from comprehensive software suites to simple spreadsheets.
 The effectiveness of these tools depends on their implementation and the organisation's culture.